Section 1. Purpose and findings.

 Section 4.
 Restrictions on personal cultivation, penalty.

-(b) A person who violates this section is guilty of a civil violation punishable by a fine of up to $750 or up to 75 hours of community service.
+(c) A person who violates this section is guilty of a civil violation punishable by a fine of up to $750.
+A person found responsible for a violation under this section may request, and shall be granted, a penalty of up to 75 hours of community service in lieu of a fine.

-(a) It is unlawful to smoke cannabis in a public place.
+(a) It is unlawful to smoke or vaporize cannabis in a public place.

-(c) A person who violates this section is guilty of a civil violation punishable by a fine of up to $50 or up to five hours of community service.
+(b) A person who violates this section is guilty of a civil violation punishable by a fine of up to $50.
+A person found responsible for a violation under this section may request, and shall be granted, a penalty of up to five hours of community service in lieu of a fine.

 Section 6.
 False identification, penalty.